minicreative/montegutsycamore.org/index.md

 - To create a space for people to learn about and eat food together
 - To build healthy soil

+All excess produce (everything my neighbors and I aren't eating) is currently taken to the NOMAG Food Bank distribution which happens every Sunday at 4pm at [St. Roch Metalworks](https://www.google.com/maps/place/St.+Roch+Metal+Works/@29.9844956,-90.0529212,15z/data=!4m2!3m1!1s0x0:0x86258470925b3fa4?sa=X&ved=2ahUKEwjGh9rgs86BAxXORDABHcTaAG0Q_BJ6BAhDEAA&ved=2ahUKEwjGh9rgs86BAxXORDABHcTaAG0Q_BJ6BAhNEAg).
+My hope is to build a community fridge and farm stand at the front of 1841 Montegut Stret.

+### Get Involved

+**Eat vegetables.** A free vegetable fridge and distribution system is coming soon!
+Stay tuned.

+**Volunteer.** A bi-weekly workday is coming soon.
+Ongoing tasks include bed preparation, planting, weeding and harvesting.
+Check out a list of larger upcoming projects [here](https://tomasroy.notion.site/Montegut-Sycamore-projects-log-35b38e16fefa4edbab81669d1cc5d579).
+If you're intersted in volunteering, please sign up for our [Volunteering Listserv](https://groups.google.com/g/montegut-sycamore-volunteering/about).

+**Bring your compost.** The compost bin is visible at the back of 1833 Montegut St.

 ### What's Growing / Farm Notes

-All excess produce (everything my neighbors and I aren't eating) is taken to [St. Roch Metalworks](https://www.google.com/maps/place/St.+Roch+Metal+Works/@29.9844956,-90.0529212,15z/data=!4m2!3m1!1s0x0:0x86258470925b3fa4?sa=X&ved=2ahUKEwjGh9rgs86BAxXORDABHcTaAG0Q_BJ6BAhDEAA&ved=2ahUKEwjGh9rgs86BAxXORDABHcTaAG0Q_BJ6BAhNEAg) food distro which happens every Sunday at 4pm.

 Winter 2024: In early October I pulled all the okra and basil but left the eggplants as they were still producing.
 The Tabasco plant has become a bush.
 I planted **broccoli, collard and cabbage** starts from a Sprout NOLA plant giveaway in early November.
 A pack of pitbull puppies has been disturbing the garden reguarly, and many of the cabbage plants have been eaten up by bugs.
 In late November I pulled the eggplant and prepped rows, and in early December I seeded more **turnips, radishes, carrots, argula and snow peas**.
+I also started trays of **collards, chard and cilantro**.

 Fall 2024: In late July I started fall-season trays of **cherry tomaotes, bell peppers, cabbage, chard, cucumbers, squash and zucchini**.
 I left the okra, eggplant, basil and watermelon growing in the front, and formed beds in the back of 1835 Montegut after our first real rain in over a month, during the last week of August.
 I planted all my starts in early September.
 The chard was immediately eaten up by bugs.
 The cucumbers plants struggled and the squash and zuchinni, despite my best efforts at spraying [BT](https://en.wikipedia.org/wiki/Bacillus_thuringiensis), all got eviscerated by the [squash vine borer](https://en.wikipedia.org/wiki/Squash_vine_borer) for the 5th season in a row - I think it's time to either quit trying or find a resistant variety.
 Shortly after I put my starts in, I planted **turnips, radishes, carrots, beets and arugula**.
 I also started new trays of **cabbage, kale, and chard**.
 The radishes did well, the turnips were too densely planted and produced large greens but small roots.
 The beets didn't germinate consistently.
 The argula did well for a while but then started to bolt early.
 The cherry tomato plants grew very large, despite semi-regular pruning, but didn't ripen until late November.
 In early December I've picked a quart of tomatoes every 2-3 days.
 The bell peppers are producing, but most fruit is small and misshappen.
 This fall was my first season fertilizing with chicken manure.